 Guess what?
 There is an entire book (!!!) about mug cakes now.
 Mug Cakes: 100 Speedy Microwave Treats to Satisfy Your Sweet Tooth by Leslie Bilderback is full of unique, delicious recipes for all your mug cake needs.
 I received a copy to review and was happy to find that there’s a chapter with vegan, dairy-free, sugar-free, and gluten-free mug cakes too, which is where I got this vegan Sweet Potato Mug Cake recipe.
 Also on my list to try are the Fluffernutter Mug Cake and the Caramel Fleur de Sel Mug Cake.
 (Really, pretty much anything involving salted caramel is automatically on my list.
 It’s a given.)Print

 A vegan Sweet Potato Mug Cake recipe from Leslie Bilderback’s Mug Cakes: 100 Speedy Microwave Treats to Satisfy Your Sweet Tooth.

-- 1 tbsp. egg substitute (I used ground flax seeds)
+- 1 tbsp egg substitute (I used ground flax seeds)

-- 1/4 c. water
+- 1/4 cup water

-- 2 tbsp. soy, rice, or almond milk
+- 2 tbsp soy, rice, or almond milk

-- 1/4 tsp. pure vanilla extract
+- 1/4 tsp pure vanilla extract

-- 1/4 c. packed brown sugar
+- 1/4 cup packed brown sugar

-- 7 tbsp. self-rising flour
+- 7 tbsp self-rising flour

-- Pinch of kosher salt
+- pinch of kosher salt

-- 1/2 tsp. ground cinnamon
+- 1/2 tsp ground cinnamon

-- 1/2 tsp. freshly grated nutmeg
+- 1/2 tsp freshly grated nutmeg

-- 1/2 tsp. ground ginger
+- 1/2 tsp ground ginger

-- 3 tbsp. toasted pecans or walnuts, chopped (optional)
+- 3 tbsp toasted pecans or walnuts, chopped (optional)